Skip to contents

 db_type

-cross-reference database of the variation.
-You can supply up to two of the following:
+Character: (optional) Cross-reference database of the variation.
+You can supply up to two values.
+Examples include "dbSNP", "cosmic curated", and "ClinVar".

 db_id

-The variation ID in a Cross-reference (external) database.
+Character: (optional) Variation identifier in a cross-reference database.
 You can supply up to 20 values.

 save_peff

-• TRUE: Save as PEFF file to an automatically-generated path.
+• TRUE: Save the PEFF response to an automatically generated path.

 • Character string: A valid file path to save the PEFF file.